meta pixel

 The Original Cone of Experience

 Certainly, Dale never wanted to make his cone prescriptive.
 Simply put, he would never expect us to use it for making key decisions related to instructional design.
-The cone was simply created as a descriptive model, depicting the 1940s’ learning landscape.
+In fact, the cone was created as a descriptive model, depicting the 1940s’ learning landscape.

 The Actual Edgar’s Cone of Experience

 It is basically a learning model developed by Edgar Dale that depicts the levels of concreteness with respect to learning experiences on the basis of mediums.
-Despite its conical shape, it should not be considered a basis to decide what mediums are the most (or least) effective.
+Despite its conical shape, once should not consider it as a basis to decide what mediums are the most (or least) effective.
 Plus, its levels are not arranged in the right order.

 The Different Levels of the Cone of Experience